Best Topical Finasteride

 So, we can see that topical finasteride offers some big safety benefits compared to oral finasteride, but does that make it safe enough for you?
 Well, even with the threat of sexual and depressive side effects removed from the equation, new potential side effects can crop up, though most of them are different forms of scalp irritation.

-In many cases, these side effects are as likely the result of an inactive ingredient — propylene glycol — as they are a result of the medications themselves.
+In many cases, these side effects may be as likely the result of an inactive ingredient — such as propylene glycol — as they are a result of the medications themselves.
 So, anyone with an even remotely sensitive scalp might want to start with a topical finasteride that doesn't include propylene glycol.
-We gave Keeps the win for safety in our above evaluation criteria, as neither of its topical finasteride products uses propylene glycol, and its foam treatment includes soothing ingredients like aloe and green tea.
+We gave Keeps the win for safety in our above evaluation criteria, as neither of its topical finasteride products uses propylene glycol, and its active ingredient concentrations are slightly lower (though again, this by no means confers a definitively lower risk based on any available clinical data).

 What treatments can you combine with topical finasteride?